 superhero and disaster films

-So the fabulous news is that humanity has won the ”race between self-destruction and self-understanding”, because the redeeming, reconciling and rehabilitating understanding of the human condition has at last been found and presented in FREEDOM.
+So the fabulous news is that humanity has won the ‘race between self-destruction and self-understanding’, because the redeeming, reconciling and rehabilitating understanding of the human condition has at last been found and presented in FREEDOM.

 - - - - - - - - - - - - - - - - - -

 Discussion or comment on this essay is welcomed—see below.

-These essays were composed during 2017 by Jeremy Griffith, Damon Isherwood,
+These essays were created in 2017-2018 by Jeremy Griffith, Damon Isherwood, Fiona

-Fiona Cullen-Ward & Brony FitzGerald at the Sydney WTM Centre.
+Cullen-Ward, Brony FitzGerald & Lee Jones of the Sydney WTM Centre.
 All filming and

 editing of the videos was carried out by Sydney WTM members James Press & Tess Watson